 Saito, A.: Educating Knowledge Managers: A Competence-Based Approach.
 Tokyo: Japan Advanced Institute of Science and Technology (Dissertation), 2007, 230 pp. uri: http://hdl.handle.net/10119/3739

-Alternative full text from the author at ResearchGate
+Full text from author on ResearchGate